Balinese Hinduism: Modern redefinition and Indonesian state recognition

-The petition's focus on the "undivided one" was to satisfy the constitutional requirement that Indonesian citizens have a monotheistic belief in one God.
-The petitioners identified Ida Sanghyang Widhi Wasa as the undivided one.
+The petition's focus on the "undivided one" was to satisfy the constitutional requirement that Indonesian citizens have a monotheistic belief in one God with Ida Sanghyang Widhi Wasa being identified as the undivided one.
 In the Balinese language, this term has two meanings: "the Divine ruler of the Universe" and "the Divine Absolute Cosmic Law".
 This creative phrase met the monotheistic requirement of the Indonesian Ministry of Religion in the former sense, while the latter sense of its meaning preserved the central ideas of dharma in ancient scripts of Hinduism.
 Bali became the only part of Indonesia to remain predominantly Hindu.

 Key beliefs

-Balinese Hinduism is an amalgamation of Hinduism with elements from Buddhism and pre-existing indigenous animist customs that permeated in the Indonesian archipelago before the arrival of Hinduism.

-It integrates many of the core beliefs of Hinduism with the arts and rituals of the Balinese people.
-In contemporary times, Hinduism in Bali is officially referred to by the Indonesian Ministry of Religion as Agama Hindu Dharma, but traditionally the religion was called by many names such as Tirta, Trimurti, Hindu, Agama Tirta, Siwa, Buda, and Siwa-Buda.

-The terms Tirta and Trimurti emanate from Indian Hinduism, corresponding to Tirtha (pilgrimage to spirituality near holy waters) and Trimurti (Brahma, Vishnu, and Shiva) respectively.
-As in India, Hinduism in Bali grew with flexibility, featuring a diverse way of life.
-It includes many Indian spiritual ideas, cherishes the legends and beliefs of the Indian Puranas and Hindu Epics, and expresses its traditions through a unique set of festivals and customs associated with a myriad of hyangs - the local and ancestral spirits, as well as forms of animal sacrifice that are not common in India.
+The foundation of Balinese Hinduism rests on three principles: Tattwa (Philosophy), Susila (Ethics), and Acara (Ritual Practice).
+These principles are inseparable, forming a unified whole.

+Balinese Hindu philosophy emphasizes the pursuit of ultimate truth, attainable through three means of knowledge (Tri Pramana): Pratyaksa Pramana (direct observation), Anumana Pramana (inference), and Agama Pramana (study of scripture and guidance from trusted teachers).
+From these arise faith (Sradha), expressed in five essences known as Panca Sradha: